Jamesbillard12/stackline_frontend_assessment/README.md

 This application is a sales dashboard that visualizes retail and wholesale sales data using charts and tables.

+## Deployed Application

+You can view the deployed application at: [https://666dc81a148c0e0008b54057--james-billard-stackline-assessment.netlify.app/](https://666dc81a148c0e0008b54057--james-billard-stackline-assessment.netlify.app/)

 ## Packages Used

 - **recharts**: For rendering the sales graph.